'The truth is, not everyone can be a scholar and when you look around, many of the locals driving big cars and towing big boats are actually tradies.'

 Ken Tugrul, Illawarra builder

-A leading Illawarra builder has urged parents to step up and play a role in helping address a worsening local trades skills shortage by encouraging their children to pursue a career “on the tools”.
+A leading Illawarra builder has urged parents to step up and play a role addressing the worsening local trades skills shortage.
+Ken Tugral, Managing Director of Illawarra construction company, said this could be helped by encouraging children to pursue a career “on the tools.”

-Ken Tugrul, the managing director of tier two Illawarra construction company TDK Corporation, said many parents were under the illusion that university was the only path to a rewarding career, despite data showing tradies earned higher wages than uni graduates by their mid-20s, had better job satisfaction and enjoyed higher employment prospects.
+Mr. Tugral said many parents were under the illusion that university was the only path to a rewarding career.
+This is despite data showing tradies earn higher wages than uni graduates by their mid-20s, have better job satisfaction and enjoy higher employment prospects.

-Mr Tugrul, who attended as a bricklayer in the mid-1980s, said a lingering stigma around trades meant many parents were blind to the opportunities available.
+As a bricklayer in the mid-1980s, Mr. Tugral said there's a lingering stigma around trades.
+This means that many parents are blind to the opportunities available.

 “I’m not sure if it’s ego or snobbery, but some parents just seem to think their kids can’t be successful unless they go to university,” Mr Tugrul said.
 “The truth is, not everyone can be a scholar and when you look around, many of the locals driving big cars and towing big boats are actually tradies.”